-Parque Kennedy occupies an area of approximately 240,000 square feet.
-As most main squares of Lima, Parque Kennedy has a Roman Catholic temple – the Virgen Milagrosa Church – built in 1939, and also hosts the Municipal Palace, headquarters of Miraflores’ local administration.
-The Chabuca Granda Amphitheater and a number of smaller mini-squares within are where you can find everything from handcrafts and artisans to street food vendors.
+Parque Kennedy occupies an area of about 5.5 acres or 240,000 square feet.
+The park is home to a Catholic church, the Virgen Milagrosa Church built in 1939.
+The park also hosts the Municipal Palace, headquarters of Miraflores’ local government.
+The Chabuca Granda Amphitheater and some smaller squares are where you can find everything from handicrafts and artisans to street food vendors and live performances.

 The Park’s History